Lupinus prunophilus: Description

-The basal leaves are much more numerous with the 7–30 centimeter long leaf stems (petioles) spreading in every direction to from a rounded tuft of leaves.
-Each leaf is made up of 8–13 small leaflets, each leaflet is 4–8 centimeters long and rarely less than 10 millimeters wide.
+The basal leaves are much more numerous, with the 7–30 cm–long leaf stems (petioles) spreading in every direction to from a rounded tuft of leaves.
+Each leaf is made up of 8–13 small leaflets, each leaflet being 4–8 cm long and rarely less than 10 mm wide.
 The leaflets are flat and much longer than they are wide with the widest portion towards the tip rather than towards the base (oblanceolate).
-The leaflets are on smaller stalks that are 4–10 centimeters long and attached together at a central point (palmate compound) to the leaf stalk, one of the defining features of genus Lupinus.
+The leaflets are on smaller stalks that are 4–10 cm long and attached together at a central point (palmate compound) to the leaf stalk, one of the defining features of Lupinus.
 The leaves are smooth on their upper sides (glabrous) with, at most, only a few hairs on the leaf edges.
 On the underside they are sparsely covered in fine downy hairs.
 It has some leaves shorter leaf stalks growing from the flowing stem.